aleshaleksey/fansys23/01-quick-start.md

 #### HiT

 HiT (Hit Threshold) represents how difficult it is to harm a character with targeted attacks.
 An attack roll must meet or beat HiT to do damage.
-In most cases HiT is calculated as [10 + Evasion + Armour + Shield + Deflection].
+In most cases HiT is calculated as:

+**HiT = [10 + Base + Evasion + Armour + Shield + Deflection]**

-+ Armour and Shield bonus is determined by the armour and shield that is equipped, usually.
++ Armour and Shield bonus is determined by the armour, shield and any blades used for parrying, usually.
 + Evasion is generally equal to [Dex] + [Size modifier]
-+ Deflection is granted by blades which can be used to parry, and certain abilities.
++ Deflection is granted by cover, magical barriers, and certain abilities.

-In general, the higher the hit the better (See ["Base Rules: Hit Threshold (HiT)"](02-base-rules.md#hit-threshold-(hit)).
-A level one character can expect to have HiT 16 when kitted up.
+In general, the higher the hit the better (See ["Base Rules: Hit Threshold (HiT)"](02-base-rules.md#hit-threshold-hit)).
+A level one character can expect to have HiT of between 14 and 20 when kitted up.

 ___
 #### Attack bonuses and Hit Thresholds

 Attacks must overcome HiT to do damage, abilities are opposed by a save.
+An attack roll with bonuses must equal or exceed ("meet or beat") the HiT to deal damage.
+Likewise, a saving roll must likewise meet or beat the malign effect's "save threshold" to avoid or mitigate the effect.

 "Natural" attacks are governed by Str and Dex (use [Str] or [Dex] bonus to hit), while "supernatural" attacks are governed by Int and Wis (use [Int] or [Wis] bonus to hit, usually [Wis]).

-The Attack Potential of a character's ability is determined by the total number of SP dice it has divided by 6 (for "natural" attacks) or the total number of MP dice it has divided by 6 (for "supernatural" attacks).
+The Attack Potential of a character's ability is determined by the total number of SP dice it has divided by 6 (for "natural" attacks) or the total number of MP dice it has divided by 6 (for "supernatural" attacks) and rounded up.
 These bonuses are called the "Nat" and "Sup" respectively, and are used a lot!
 Overall the total attack bonus is generally given by:

 + For "natural" abilities, attack potential **(NAP) = [Nat] + [Base]**
 + For "supernatural" abilities, attack potential **(SAP) = [Sup] + [Base]**